scummvm/scummvm/doc/docportal/advanced_options/command_line.rst

 Command line interface
 =======================

-Launching ScummVM from the command line allows you to pass a number of options, some of which override the applicable :doc:`global <../using_scummvm/global_settings>` or :doc:`game-specific <../using_scummvm/game_settings>` settings.
+Launching ScummVM from the command line allows you to pass a number of options, some of which override the applicable global or game-specific settings.

 Some other options, such as ``--help`` or ``--list-audio-devices``, allow you to view information about ScummVM directly on the command line without opening the Launcher or starting a game.